braddle/osf-resources/Kubernetes/README.md

 ```

-Once minikube is up and running you can load the Kubernete dashboard.
+Once minikube is up and running you can load the Kubernetes dashboard.
 This command will start the dashboard and open it
 in your browser. (**Note** this command blocks the terminal so all following commands will need to run in a new terminal
 window).